locoframework/loco-js/README.md

   locale: "en",                          // (optional) "en" by default

-  models: {                              // it is required to receive messages
+  models: {                              // specifying models here is required
-    Admin,                               // sent from the server and related to given models Coupon
+    Admin,                               // to receive messages sent from the server Coupon                               // and related to given models },
-  },

   // (optional) assign a custom function to this property that will receive